Bytesafe now supports read-only tokens. For example, these can be used in CI/CD pipelines where you only require read access or similar use cases.

 npm token create --read-only

-When asked for a password, just login to the Bytesafe Web Console and copy the password, which is accessible in your registry.
+When asked for a password, just login to Bytesafe and copy the password, which is accessible for your registry.

 Also, if you have not set your Bytesafe registry to be used by default using

 npm config set registry <YOUR BYTESAFE REGISTRY>, then you also need specify which registry you intend to use